snare/voltron/README.md

         $ voltron view bt
         $ voltron view cmd 'reg read'

 4. Set a breakpoint and run your inferior.
-Once the inferior has started, the views will be able to connect, but they won't update until the debugger hits the first breakpoint.
+Once the inferior has started and the debugger has stopped (either because you interrupted it or because it hit a breakpoint) the views will update.

         (*db) b main
         (*db) run